 After a failed attempt at passing a flawed alimony reform bill in 2016, mainly due to an inclusion of a provision that would have created a presumption of equal timesharing between parents, the Florida Legislature is back now with what appears to another timesharing bill that would fundamentally alter how timesharing and parental contact would be addressed by Judges throughout the State.

 Learn more about paternal rights in Florida, as biological fathers may run into difficulties if their children are born during an intact marriage.

-Unfortunately, paternal rights don’t always carry over into custody arrangements when the couple has not been married, and some dads are learning the hard way that the courts aren’t inherently designed to protect fathers’ rights.
+Paternal rights don’t always carry over into custody arrangements when the couple has not been married.
+This makes paternal rights hard for some fathers.